 Image Source: Airsoft CamMan

-To finish off the set, you'll likely want to have a second camera recording all the action from your gun too.
-The camera on your gun will have slightly different parameters to the other.
-Ideally, you’ll want it to be as unintrusive as possible, small, lightweight and dark coloured.
-The RunCam ScopeCam ticks all of these boxes and more, being one of the preferred scope cams in the current market.
+To complete the set, you'll probably want a second camera to catch all of the action from your rifle.
+Your gun's camera will have somewhat different specifications than the other.
+You want it to be as unobtrusive as possible, thus it should be small, light, and dark in colour.
+The RunCam ScopeCam checks all of these boxes and then some, making it one of the most popular scope cameras on the market today.

-The camera is capable of 1080p at 60 frames per second or 720p at 120 frames.
-Although this is slightly lower resolution, this is also reflected in the price.
-Additionally, the majority of your footage will likely be taken on your main camera with the occasional section of scope footage, so quality isn't a paramount issue.
+The camera can shoot 1080p video at 60 frames per second or 720p video at 120 frames per second.
+Continuous recording time reaches 240 minutes.
+Although the resolution is slightly lower, this is reflected in the pricing.
+Furthermore, because most of your footage will likely be shot on your main camera, with the exception of a brief piece of scope footage, quality isn't a huge concern.

-The default battery is 850mAh which will last just over an hour on a full charge, so you'll either have to be selective when you use it, or you’ll have to hook up a secondary power supply to power the camera for longer.
-Be careful though, if you start to incorporate too many wires into your setup, this can limit manoeuvrability.
+The camera's default battery is 850mAh, which lasts just over an hour on a full charge, so you'll either have to be careful when using it or utilise a supplementary power supply to keep it running for longer.
+However, be aware that incorporating too many wires into your arrangement will impede manoeuvrability.

-The gun has two lens options available, 35mm and 25mm.
-35mm is optimised for a slightly further distance away and focuses at 30m – 60m.
-The 25mm is slightly shorter and focuses from 20m – 50m.
-Chances are, if you're taking shots at people under 30m away, your main camera will get decent enough footage, so we’d suggest the 35mm lens.
+The cannon comes with two lens options: 35mm and 25mm.
+The 35mm lens is optimised for a somewhat longer distance and focuses between 30 and 60 metres.
+The 25mm is a little shorter and focuses between 20 and 50 metres.
+If you're shooting people under 30 metres away, your main camera will probably obtain good enough footage, therefore we recommend the 35mm lens.